-I of course do acknowledge from personal experience that exercise is one of the most difficult things to do first thing in the morning.
-You’ve been relaxing and resting all night, and the last thing you want to do is to rigorously shake your body out of its relaxed state and slumber. 🙁 However, exercise first thing in the morning (compared to the evening) is actually quite valuable for one main reason.
+I, of course, do acknowledge from personal experience that exercise is one of the most difficult things to do first thing in the morning.
+You’ve been relaxing and resting all night, and the last thing you want to do is to vigorously shake your body out of its relaxed state and slumber. 🙁 However, exercise first thing in the morning (compared to the evening) is actually quite valuable for one main reason.

 Exercising first thing in the morning means that you no longer need to think about doing it later during the day.
 We’ve all of course been there.
 We make plans to exercise after work but life just kind of gets in the way, or we just feel so tired after work that exercising is the last thing we want to do.